 2. Juror Misconduct

 In the 1957 film Twelve Angry Men, one of the jurors bought a knife at a pawnshop to prove a point to his fellow jurors.
-If the judge had found out about that purchase, he could have declared a mistrial.
+He could have declared a mistrial if the judge had found out about that purchase.
 To reach their verdict, jurors may only consider the evidence presented at trial.
 Today, in the smartphone era, it’s easy to Google a defendant’s name and see what comes up.
 These do-it-yourself investigations could be grounds for a successful appeal.

 3. Appealing a Conviction and Improper Admission of Evidence